opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

     git checkout master

-VSPERF uses a particular Lua script with the MoonGen project:
+ViNePerf uses a particular Lua script with the MoonGen project:

 trafficgen.lua